Thesis structure options

 Despite these cautions, the thesis by publication format does have the significant advantages stated above, that most examiners will be impressed by a collection of peer-reviewed works, and it may save work by not having to reformat publications into thesis chapters.
 This is weighed against the extra work in writing additional "glue" sections (the introductory and concluding chapters that describe how the publications constitute a coherent body of work and a substantial contribution to knowledge).

-Please also see the OPAL: Open Access and Licencing section below for further information on your rights and responsibilities as users and creators of information and learning resources.
+Please also see the Copyright and Licensing section below for further information on your rights and responsibilities as users and creators of information and learning resources.

 Theses in the creative arts (visual arts, media arts, performing arts and creative and professional writing) may be presented in one of two forms: a conventional written thesis, or a thesis comprising creative work and a supporting written exegesis.
 In the creative work plus exegesis model, both components are examined.
 Together they need to demonstrate a substantial original contribution to knowledge.